falko-strenzke/crex/README.md

 # crex

+crex is a terminal (TUI) viewer **and editor** for ASN.1 BER/DER files with support for cryptographic data structures such as X.509 certificates and CRLs, and cryptographic operations on them.
+It is written in
-A terminal (TUI) viewer **and editor** for ASN.1 BER/DER files, written in Rust with [ratatui](https://ratatui.rs).
-The nested ASN.1 structure is shown as a foldable tree in the left pane; the right pane shows the selected element's decoded value and a hex dump of its content octets, which can be edited in place.
+Rust with use of the [ratatui](https://ratatui.rs) TUI framework.
+A file browser and the nested ASN.1 structure is shown as a foldable tree in the left panes while the right area shows the selected data element's decoded value and a hex dump of its content octets, which can be edited in place.

-Besides being a generic ASN.1/DER editor, the main functionality of crex is editing and viewing cryptographic file files individually.
-Support for making changes that affect multiple objects in the opened directory are supported.
+Besides being a generic ASN.1/DER editor, the main functionality of crex is editing and viewing cryptographic object files such as X.509 certificates and related data structures individually as well as working with folder structures containing such objects.
+It support for cryptographic operations that affect multiple objects in the opened directory.
 This is an overview of its most important features:

 - Generic ASN.1/DER (PEM or binary) viewing and editing
   - Content search function